WurstPlus/wurst-plus-three/ContributingGuide.md

 ```

 Any contributions to the base of the client must be done in java but any
-contributions to Models can be done in Kotlin and java (depending on the file)!
+contributions to Models can be done in Kotlin or java (depending on the file)!

-Before you contribute you must test your for bugs!
+Before you contribute you must test your code for bugs!

 Please try to do small contributions so merging is easier!